2025 SMST SCHEDULE

 • Kicks From the Penalty Mark

 4. All games will be officiated using the Diagonal System of Control (1-whistle; 2-flags).
-In addition, U9/U10 games will have only a center referee for at least the group stages of the tournament.
-U11/U12 games may also have only one official per group game.
-For the
+In addition, U9/U10 games will have a center referee for the group stages of the tournament.
+U11/U12 games may also only use one official per group game.
+For the Finals, the intention is to use 3 officials for each U11/U12 game, though always subject to

 availability.

-5. Law 11 (Offside) will be enforced for all games
+5. Law 11 (Offside) will be enforced for all games, all ages, all levels.

 PLAYING CONDITIONS

-Games may be cancelled, temporarily suspended, or shortened in length when fields are in unplayable condition due to rain, low air temperature, unhealthy air quality, excessively high winds or lightning, or when fields are in conditions determined as unplayable by the Tournament Director.
+Games may be cancelled, temporarily suspended, or shortened in length when fields are unplayable due to rain, unreasonable air temperature, unhealthy air quality, excessively high winds or lightning, or when fields are in conditions determined as unplayable by the Tournament Director.

 1. The responsibility of game cancellation, temporary suspension, or shortening in length will rest with the Tournament Committee.
 Referees may suspend and/or terminate games due to lightning.
 Final judgment will be that of the Tournament Director.
 There will be no refunds for games cancelled or shortened due to weather conditions.

 The Tournament Committee MAY, in rare circumstances, elect to continue games that are suspended during or after halftime at their sole discretion.
-Criteria will include but not be limited to time considerations, match importance (finals for example), field usage, and referee scheduling commitments.
+Criteria will include, and not limited to time considerations, match importance/relevance (finals for example), field usage, and referee scheduling commitments.

-Although the time used for substitutions is considered a part of the Regulation Time, the Tournament discourages the excessive use of substitutions to run out the clock.
+While the time used for substitutions is considered a part of the Regulation Time, the Tournament discourages excessive use of substitutions to run out the clock.

-4. Rescheduling - If there is a stoppage of play for any reason and that stoppage lasts longer than 30 minutes, and the Tournament Director has determined that the orderly progress of the Tournament is threatened, the Tournament Director may take any of the following actions, but is not limited to them:
+4. Rescheduling - If there is a stoppage of play for any reason, the stoppage lasts longer than 30 minutes, and the Tournament Director has determined that the orderly progress of the Tournament is threatened, the Tournament Director may take any of the following actions, and is not limited to any:

 1. Resume games in progress from the point of stoppage